chrisallen-bia/iaintranet/assets/uswds-1.6.3/CONTRIBUTING.md

 ### Contributor Guidelines for Design

-We have provided some guidelines for folks that would like to submit new components to the U.S. Web Design System and the lifecycle those new components will go through.
+We have provided some guidelines for folks that would like to submit new components to the U.S. Web Design System // Indian Affairs Intranet and the lifecycle those new components will go through.
 For more detail, please visit the [guidelines on our wiki](https://github.com/uswds/uswds/wiki/Contribution-Guidelines:-Design).

 ### Submitting an issue